Lehman Caves

 Lehman Caves Tours

-Lehman Caves is only accessible via guided tours, and Great Basin National Park does a great job of offering a variety of ways to experience them.
-Lehman Caves can be seen with 60-minute and 90-minute tours that explore different parts of the elaborate cave system.
+Lehman Caves is only accessible via 30-minute, 60-minute, and 90-minute tours that explore different parts of the elaborate cave system.

-Tours are limited to 20 visitors per time slot, and both the Grand Palace and Lodge Room tours tend to sell out quickly.
-Before planning your trip to Lehman Caves and Great Basin National Park, be sure to visit Recreation.gov to reserve your spot and get the most current info on ticket pricing.
+Tours are limited to 20 visitors per time slot, and tours tend to sell out quickly.
+Before planning your trip to Lehman Caves and Great Basin National Park, be sure to visit Great Basin’s website for the most current tour information.

 Grand Palace Tour